S-Majumdar/digchip_alternates/README.md

 3) Replace row name with row name with all part number

 4) open cmd, go the directory and run using <br>```python separate_alt.py```

+## Warnings
+Code is slow by design to avoid timeouts from digchip